gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

             .. tab-item:: Q1

-                Write a for-loop to scroll each letter in 'winner' individually.
+                Write a for-loop to scroll each letter in 'ace' individually.

                 .. code-block:: python